S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Method

-where $\odot$ denotes a pixel-wise multiplication.
-The whole network is given by $\widehat{\mathbf{F}} = f(\theta; \mathbf{Y}')$, where $\theta$ denotes the learnable parameters and $\widehat{\mathbf{F}}$ represents the reconstruction result.
-As shown in Fig.~\ref{fig: framework}, the proposed network is composed of three parts.
-1) A feature extractor by a \texttt{CONV3$\times$3} layer, producing $\mathbf{Z^{(0)}} \in \mathbb{R}^{H \times W \times C}$.
-Let $C$ denote the number of embedding channels, which should be large enough to provide the redundancy for the spectrum correlation exploitation.
-2) A reconstruction head employs a \texttt{CONV3$\times$3} layer, which maps the embedded space to the hyperspectral domain.
-3) $K$ consecutive $S^2$-attn Transformer stages.
-Each stage is characterized by a residual structure.
-Concretely, both $L$ concatenated $S^2$-attn blocks and one \texttt{CONV3$\times$3} layer are governed by an identity connection in a stage.
+{Let $C$ denote the number of embedding channels, which should be large enough to provide redundancy for the spectrum correlation exploitation.
+(2) A reconstruction head (\texttt{Reconstruction} module in Fig.~\ref{fig: framework}) at the end of the network employs a \texttt{CONV3$\times$3} layer, which maps the embedded space to the hyperspectral domain.
+(3) $K$ consecutive $S^2$-attn Transformer stages.
+Each stage is composed of $L$ concatenated $S^2$-attn blocks governed by a residual connection.
 Let $\mathbf{Z}^{(k)} \in \mathbb{R}^{H \times W \times C}$ denote the output of the $k$-th stage, $1 \leq k \leq K$.
-The feed-forward function $f_{\texttt{S}}(\cdot)$ of the stage is
+The feed-forward function $f_{\texttt{S}}(\cdot)$ of $k$-th stage is }